hyperledger-archives/avalon/docs/FAQ.rst

 the enclave, ensuring that even if your untrusted part is compromised the trusted part cannot be.

-Intel SGX guarantees code and data is kept private and that the results are correct with confidentiality and integrity mechanisms.
+Intel SGX is a set of instructions that increases the security of application code and data, giving them more protection from disclosure or modification.
+Developers can partition sensitive information into Intel SGX enclaves, which are areas of execution in memory with more security protection.

-The PDF link at this webpage gives a good technical overview of Intel SGX enclaves: https://software.intel.com/en-us/blogs/2016/06/06/overview-of-intel-software-guard-extension-enclave
+The PDF link at this webpage gives a good technical overview of Intel SGX
+enclaves:
+https://software.intel.com/en-us/blogs/2016/06/06/overview-of-intel-software-guard-extension-enclave

 How can I create a TEE with Intel SGX using Avalon?
 ----------------------------------------------------------------------------------
 Start with the examples and tutorial at https://github.com/hyperledger/avalon/tree/master/docs#tutorial The technical details of Intel SGX enclaves are encapsulated in the Avalon libraries and Avalon Enclave Manager.
 If you want to learn about low-level details, I would look at the Intel SGX SDK and example programs.

 I get the message ``intel_sgx: SGX is not enabled`` in ``/var/log/syslog``
 --------------------------------------------------------------------------